devyanshyadav/dev-components/README.md

 ![Dev Components Logo](public/assets/readme-banner.png)

-🚀 Dev Components is a unique platform providing fully customizable React components in TSX/JSX, seamlessly integrated with Tailwind CSS.
+🚀 Dev Components is a unique platform providing fully customizable React components in TSX/JSX, seamlessly styled with Tailwind CSS.
 Unlock productivity and efficiency with our ready-to-use, highly flexible UI elements.

 ## Our Philosophy